← Home

 Job Stories: My New Favorite Way to Capture Requirements

-I didn’t think 2024 would be the year I threw out User Stories in favor for something new.
+I didn't think 2024 would be the year I threw out User Stories in favor of something new.
 But here I am, unable to stop talking about their replacement: job stories.

 Let's take a few steps back.
 What is any of this?